open-stage/blender-dmx-web/content/docs/get_started.md

 date: 2024-04-07T10:55:44+0200
 category: "Help"
 ---

 ### Download and Install BlenderDMX Addon

 See dedicated [Download page here](/download).

 ### Create new show

-After enabling the Addon, it shows up at the `3D View`, as a `DMX` tab on the right side, which shows a single panel.
-Start the addon by clicking `Create New Show`.
+After enabling the Addon, it shows up at the `3D View` as a `DMX` tab on the right side, which shows a single panel.
+If you cannot see the side bar, press `N`.
+Start the addon by clicking `Create New Show` in the `DMX` tab.

 ![image](../media/create_new_show.png)

 ### Add fixtures